OUIsolutions/CWebStudio/README.md

 CWEB_START_MACRO(5001, main_sever);
 ~~~
-# Runing with Main
+# Running with Main
-if you need to make, main configurations before run the sever, you can run the function **cweb_run_server** without an macro , like these
+If making main configurations before running the server is needed, the function **cweb_run_server** may be ran without a macro:
 <!--codeof:exemples/runig_with_main.c-->
 ~~~c